open-sdr/openwifi/README.md

 [[Cite openwifi project](#Cite-openwifi-project)]

 ## Quick start
-- Burn [openwifi image](https://users.ugent.be/~xjiao/openwifi-1.1.0-taiyuan.img.xz) into a SD card (Double clikc in Ubuntu or "Open With Disk Image Writer").
-You can see two partitions (BOOT and rootfs) when you insert the SD card to your PC.
-You need to use **correct files in the BOOT partition** according to the **platform you have**.
-Just **overwrite** the files in the base directory with the files in **board_name** directory of BOOT partiton.
+- Burn [openwifi image](https://users.ugent.be/~xjiao/openwifi-1.1.0-taiyuan-1.img.xz) into a SD card (Double click or "Open With Disk Image Writer").
+The SD card has two partitions: BOOT and rootfs.
+You need to config the **correct files in the BOOT partition** according to the **platform you have** by operating the SD card on your computer: **overwrite** the files in the base directory of BOOT partiton with the files in **openwifi/board_name** directory.
 - Connect two antennas to RXA/TXA ports.
-Config the board to SD card boot mode (check your board manual).
+Config the board to SD card boot mode (check the board manual).
 Insert the SD card to the board.
 - Power on. login to the board from your PC (PC Ethernet should have IP 192.168.10.1) with one time password **analog**.
   ```
   ssh root@192.168.10.122